history of Western music: 1500–present

 While fewer instruments were invented than in the previous 50 years, existing instruments continued to be refined, both to make them more versatile and to give them a broader tone.
 Improvements to the fingering systems of oboes and clarinets were made and Wilhelm Heckel (1856–1909) modernized the bassoon's fingering system in the 1880s.
 The bored of wind instruments were widened, and instruments such as the trumpet, horn and trombone gained a fuller sound as a result.
 Richard Strauss was the first composer to exploit to the full the virtuoso qualities of the French horn, with two horn concertos and spectacular orchestral horn parts.

 A wider range of percussion instruments was also being used.
-The celesta became an occasional orchestral member after Piotr Ilyich Tchaikovsky's (1840–93) use of it in the Nutcracker and Camille Saint-Saens (1835–1921) introduced the xylophone in the 1870s.
+The celesta became an occasional orchestral member after Pyotr Ilyich Tchaikovsky's (1840–93) use of it in The Nutcracker and Camille Saint-Saëns (1835–1921) introduced the xylophone in the 1870s.
 The lyra-glockenspiel was becoming common in wind bands and a visit by a gamelan ensemble to the Paris Exhibition of 1889 generated a wave of interest among western composers for metallic percussion instruments such as antique cymbals, tam-tams, and gongs.

 The large-scale development of new wind and brass instruments that had taken over the previous century slowed down markedly, although one or two new instruments still came out.
 These included the heckelphone and the sousaphone, creations of Heckel and the American wind-band leader, John Philip Sousa (1854–1932), respectively.
 The orchestra, the brass band, and the wind band reached their maximum size at the beginning of the century, and changing tastes and post-war austerity ensured that they never reached this size again.
 Their personnel had really been fixed in the late-nineteenth century.